Himanshutiwari15/GCN-Clssifier/README.md

 ## Conclusion

-This project demonstrates the implementation of a Graph Neural Network on a terrorist attack dataset.
+This project demonstrates the implementation of a Graph Convolutional Network on a terrorist attack dataset.
 It covers data preprocessing, model training, inference, and community analysis.
 The final results may include classification accuracies, community information, and visualization.

 ## Collaborators
 - Avnish Singh - https://github.com/avnishs17